Excellence in research has to go hand in hand with excellence in the technology that supports it.

 One recent incident involves the development of genetically modified rats in which for the first time ever, it has been possible to detect the earliest stages of metastasis.
 Another discovery in which the Biotech unit played a key role involves in vivo cellular reprogramming, allowing researchers to directly obtain pluripotent stem cells from living adult organisms.

-The Core Units are organized as follows: Proteomic (Javier Muñoz) Geonomic (Orlando Dominguez), Confocal microscopy (Diego Megías), Molecular Imaging (Francisca Mulero), Transgenic Mice (Sagrario Ortega), Monoclonal Antibodies (Giovanna Roncador), Histopathology and Flow Cytometry (Lola Martínez).
+The Core Units are organized as follows: Proteomics (Javier Muñoz) Genomics (Orlando Domínguez), Confocal microscopy (Diego Megías), Molecular Imaging (Francisca Mulero), Mouse Genome Editing (Sagrario Ortega), Monoclonal Antibodies (Giovanna Roncador), Histopathology and Flow Cytometry (Lola Martínez).